Selby Lock Moorings are located within this historic north Yorkshire town at the end of the Selby Canal where it joins the tidal River Ouse.

 The water point and pump-out facility is on the towpath side of the canal.
 The pump-out uses the national standard electric card.
 All other facilities, including bins, are behind the lock house.

 Sanitary facilities require a standard CRT key for access.
-Keys are available at a cost of £7 each from any CRT office.
+Keys are available from the CRT online shop.

 All listed facilities, excluding the electricity bollard, are for the use of all boaters.